 Your menu should offer several courses and closely resemble the simply delicious traditional comfort food of Burns Night, of which haggis is always, always the focal point.
 After all, Burns' poem, "Ode to a Haggis" is traditionally read aloud to guests when the haggis is ceremoniously brought to the table by the cook, accompanied by a lone bagpiper or Scottish music, which is referred to as being "piped in."

-Haggis is a Scottish delicacy composed of minced sheep organs, oatmeal, onions and seasonings served in the lining of, well, let's just say, don't ask too many questions.
-Because Americans are typically less comfortable eating organ meats and more importantly, because haggis is impossible to buy in the United States (unless you have access to sheep lungs, which are banned from sale), my version of the Burns Night entree features crumbled sausage, mashed potatoes and turnips with a whiskey cream sauce, plus a berry parfait for dessert.
+Haggis is a Scottish delicacy composed of minced sheep organs, oatmeal, onions and seasonings stuffed in the lining of the intestine.
+Because Americans are typically less comfortable eating organ meats and more importantly, because haggis is impossible to buy in the United States (unless you have access to sheep lungs, which are banned from sale), my version of the Burns Night entree features a soup course, then sausage, mashed potatoes and turnips with a whiskey cream sauce, plus a berry parfait for dessert.
 It takes time to get accustomed to the Scottish terms and unfamiliar food combinations, so don't let it put you off.
 The meal truly tastes amazing!

 A few facts about Burns Night -- it was first held in 1801, five years after Robert Burns passed.
-Celebrations can be elaborate, loud and festive with many guests or quite intimate and cozy.
+Classic celebrations may be elaborate, loud and festive with many guests or quite intimate and cozy.
 The meal starts with a prayer of Burns' poem, "Selkirk Grace."
 The haggis is "piped in" with pomp and circumstance, then a whiskey toast is made to the haggis -- which is why a shot of whiskey is presented on each dinner plate.
 Apple juice is a good alternative to serving whiskey with this meal.
-Burns' poetry, songs, dancing and toasts to the lassies and lads are central to the authentic celebrations, which always ends with guests joining hands and singing Auld Lang Syne.
+Burns' poetry, songs, dancing and toasts to the lassies and lads are central to the authentic celebrations, which always end with guests joining hands and singing Auld Lang Syne.